 Cosmetic Denture Smile Design in Plano, TX

 Most dentures today are simply an affordable solution to restoring teeth for someone who has none.
-Thus, they are usually fabricated in the quickest and simplest way.
+Thus, general dentists fabricate them in the quickest and simplest way possible.
 This process takes away all the customization and characterization of the teeth’s arrangement, position, and even colors.

 Dr. Mark Sowell understands your smile is your personality.
-We start with records or models and digital photography of where you are today and record any photography you may have of how you used to look if you want that.
-Then, through imaging and or mock-up in your own mouth, we discover how you want to look.
+We start with records or models and digital photography of where you currently are in your oral health journey.
+Upon request, we document any photography you may have of how you used to look.
+Then, through imaging and mock-up of your own mouth, we discover how you want to look.

 This sometimes takes an appointment or two and considerable laboratory work, but it is so important for the patient to see the end result before we start.

-The information we gather is transferred to our master denture technician.
-Once the dentures are designed, they are sent back with the final teeth set on a wax base.
-The patient can try them on and see and feel the final arrangement, color, and bite.
+Then, we give the information we gather to our master denture technician.
+Once he designs the set of dentures, they are sent back with the final teeth set on a wax base.
+The patient can try them on to see and feel the final arrangement, color, and bite.

-If any corrections need to be made, they are made on the spot as the teeth can be moved in the wax.
-Once the patient is happy with their new cosmetic denture, the denture is returned to the master denture technician for final processing and fabrication.
+If we need to make any corrections, we make them on the spot.
+This is due to the fact that we can move the teeth while in the wax.
+Once the patient is happy with their new cosmetic denture, we return the denture to the master denture technician for final processing and fabrication.

 Types of Dentures